MiWeiss/Project-Tips/README.md

 understand what a function is supposed to do - and to give you partial points even if the implementation of a method is incorrect or incomplete.

-Additionally, a 'README.md' should explain how to use your program, how to run the happy path and also transparently declare what's not yet implemented.
+Additionally, a 'README.md' should explain how to use your program, how to run it and also transparently declare what's not yet implemented.

 #### :+1: :+1: Reasonable software design choices